Terror Circus: Critical response

-Home video
+Home media

-The film was first released on DVD by Legend House LLC on January 29, 2008.
+The film was first released on DVD by Legend House, LLC on January 29, 2008.
 It was later re-released by Shriek Show and Code Red on March 31, 2009 and September 27, 2011, respectively, with Code Red releasing the film as a double feature alongside the 1981 horror film Scream under its Barn of the Naked Dead title.
+Code Red released the film on Blu-ray on October 20, 2015, available exclusively through Screen Archives Entertainment's online store.
+Code Red reissued the film on Blu-ray in conjunction with Kino Lorber on July 12, 2022.